psagrera/jrobot-k8s-ansible/README.md

 ansible-playbook ./playbooks/site.yml
 ```

-In order to deploy jrobot in the cluster, run the following playbooks:
+In order to deploy jrobot in the cluster, edit ./groups_vars/kube_cluster.yml and put git credentials, then run the following playbook:

 ```
 ansible-playbook ./playbooks/git-robot.yml
 ```
 , this playbook will clone the project in the master node, then edit /root/robot/jrobot/values.yaml

-and put the correct password in the gitRepository section, then run:
+and put the correct git credentials in the gitRepository section, then run:

 ```
 ansible-playbook ./playbooks/deploy-robot.yml